developer-zebra/developer-zebra-site/src/datawedge/3-1/guide/decoders/index.md

 **Check Digit Scheme -** Two algorithms are possible for the verification of the second MSI check digit.
 Select the algorithm used to encode the check digit.

-**Mod-11-10 -** First check digit is MOD 11 and second check digit is MOD 10.
+**Mod-11-10 -** First check digit is MOD 11; the second check digit is MOD 10.

 **Mod-10-10 -** Both check digits are MOD 10.

 **Report Check Digit -** Transmit MSI data with or without the check digit.
-A check in the checkbox indicates to send MSI data with check digit.
+A check in this checkbox will send MSI data with a check digit.

 ------

 ### EAN8

-**Convert EAN8 To EAN13 -** Convert EAN8 data to EAN 13.
-A check in the checkbox indicates that the option is enabled.
+**Convert EAN8 To EAN13 -** Converts EAN8 data to EAN 13 format.
+A check in the checkbox enables this conversion.

 ------

 ### Codabar

-**Length1 [endnote1] -** To decode a Codabar symbol with a specific length range set this value to the lower limit.
-For example, to decode Codabar symbols containing between 8 and 24 characters, set this value to 8..
+**Length1 [endnote1] -** To decode a Codabar symbol with a specific length range, set this value to the lower limit.
+For example, to decode Codabar symbols containing between 8 and 24 characters, this value would be set to 8.

-**Length2 [endnote1] -** To decode a Codabar symbol with a specific length range set this value to the upper limit.
-For example, to decode Codabar symbols containing between 8 and 24 characters, set this value to 24.
+**Length2 [endnote1] -** To decode a Codabar symbol with a specific length range, set this value to the upper limit.
+For example, to decode Codabar symbols containing between 8 and 24 characters, this value would be set to 24.

-**Redundancy -** Sets the reader to read the bar code twice before accepting data.
-A check in the checkbox indicates that redundancy is enabled.
+**Redundancy -** Sets the reader to read the barcode twice before accepting data.

 **Clsi Editing -** Enable this parameter to strip the start and stop characters and insert a space after the first, fifth, and tenth characters of a 14-character Codabar symbol.
 Enable this feature if the host system requires this data format.